SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

 SSC CGL 2026 Salary Structure

 Just like most government jobs, the SSC CGL posts also offer a highly rewarding salary.
-This remuneration includes the fixed pay and multiple allowances, such as dearness allowance (DA), house rent allowance (HRA), etc. The salaries differ for every post.
+The SSC CGL salary includes a basic pay along with multiple allowances, such as dearness allowance (DA), house rent allowance (HRA), and more.
+The salaries differ for every post.
 The complete breakdown of salaries of different posts is given in the table below:

 |